-Employers are entitled to claim a deduction for contributions paid to complying superannuation funds for employees aged:
+Employers can make contributions to complying superannuation funds for employees aged:

-- under 75; or - 75 and over, where contributions are required under relevant industrial awards.
+- under 75; or - 75 and over, where contributions are required under legislation (such as the Superannuation Guarantee) or by relevant industrial awards.

 Tax payable on death benefits

 Lump sum death benefits are tax free if paid to a dependant for tax purposes or the member's estate where the beneficiaries of the estate are dependants of the member for tax purposes.
 Lump sum death benefits paid to non-dependants for tax purposes or the member's estate to the extent the beneficiaries are not dependants for tax purposes, are taxed at different rates depending on whether the elements are from taxed or untaxed sources.
 For elements taxed in the fund, the rate is the lower of the recipient's marginal tax rate and 15%, plus the Medicare levy.
 For elements untaxed in the fund, the rate is the lower of the recipient's marginal tax rate and 30%, plus the Medicare levy.
 The trustee of the member's estate does not bear the Medicare levy.